cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: What is that color index?
 ----------------------------
 A: T-Coffee can provide you with a measure of consistency among all the methods used.
 An html file is produced by default each time you run an alignment.
 This html file is a colored version of your MSA that you can visualize with any common browser.
-As alternatives, you can use **score_ps** (postscript), **score_pdf** (pdf file) or **score_ascii** (text file). you want more information about the CORE index represented by this color index, have a look at this `chapter <http://www.tcoffee.org/Publications/Pdf/core.pp.pdf>`_.
+As alternatives, you can use **score_ps** (postscript), **score_pdf** (pdf file) or **score_ascii** (text file).
+If you want more information about the CORE index represented by this color index, have a look at this `chapter <http://www.tcoffee.org/Publications/Pdf/core.pp.pdf>`_.

 Q: Can I evaluate alignments NOT produced with T-Coffee?
 --------------------------------------------------------